DeMONLab-BioFINDER/SuperResolutionMalo/README.md

 # UNetSuperResolution
-Super resolution U-Net, used to go from 3T to 7T.
+Super resolution U-Net that were used to go from 3T to 7T T1w brain MRI.